ignisc4t/Metasploit-aio/README.md

 ./metasploit-aio.sh
 ```
 follow the instruction in the script.
-Don't forget, you need to specifically input the metasploit version (e.g. 6.0.0)
+Don't forget, you need to specifically input the metasploit version (e.g. 5.0.99 or 6.0.0 etc)

 ## Contributing
 any pull request are welcome, I do realize my script is not perfect. any suggestion for better script will be accepted.